Meet the management guru who is trying to fix the D.C. arts commission

 “He has been very open and transparent about the vision and seeing that the 44 recommendations get executed correctly,” commissioner Quanice Floyd said.
 “He is a hopeful person.
 He is centering people and the arts community.
 I don’t think the commission has ever really done that.”

-In August, Van Lee led the commission to approve a new funding formula that included increases to many small and midsized groups but, most significantly, dissolved the National Capital Arts Cohort, a group of mostly major institutions that had benefited from a 2019 law that allowed them to share 28 percent of the commission’s grants in noncompetitive awards.
+In August, Van Lee led the commission to approve a new funding formula that included increases to many small and midsize groups but, most significantly, dissolved the National Capital Arts Cohort, a group of mostly major institutions that had benefited from a 2019 law that allowed them to share 28 percent of the commission’s grants in noncompetitive awards.
 The funding to this group dropped from $8.6 million to $3.3 million.
 Though several of the group’s leaders complained that the commission reneged on an agreement reached last spring that would have resulted in a $3 million cut, Van Lee did not feel compelled to honor an agreement made before his tenure.

 Christopher Morgan, executive artistic director of Dance Place, one of the smaller-budgeted members of the cohort, told the commission the 60 percent cut in funding would lead to cuts to programs and staff.

-“I am here to share concerns about midsized organizations and how they fit into the new funding ecology,” Morgan said at the commission’s Sept.
+“I am here to share concerns about midsize organizations and how they fit into the new funding ecology,” Morgan said at the commission’s Sept.
 22 meeting.
 “I’m really concerned about the future and how these changes happened so quickly and perhaps without the communications to grantees that would have helped us better prepare to weather these storms.”

 D.C.
 Council Chairman Phil Mendelson questioned the need for cuts at all when the commission has millions more dollars to award than it did only five years ago.